Valley of the Dolls (1967) Rated C (Solo) High Camp at a Midnight Screening.

 DIRECTOR: Mark Robson

-The campy yet haunting theme from the film was written by Andre and Dory Previn and, as sung by Dionne Warwick, reached #2 on the Hot 100 but was NOT nominated for an Oscar in the Best Original Song category.
+Andre and Dory Previn wrote the campy yet haunting theme of the film.
+As sung by Dionne Warwick, it reached #2 on the Hot 100 but was NOT nominated for an Oscar in the Best Original Song category.

 The two Best Quotes in the movie are, of course, courtesy of Neely: